penn-cnt/R01_R61_Pipeline/scripts/python/BIDS_CONVERT/README.md

+This code is meant to help with the creation of BIDS imaging data in Python.
+We've found HEUDICONV can be difficult to implement, so this is meant to be a more user-friendly option.

+Example instantiation.
-> %run DICOM_TO_BIDS.py --dataset RAW/ --datefile DICOM_DATES.csv --datalake HUP_BIDS_DATALAKE.pickle --bidsroot ./BIDSROOT/ --subject 0 --wrapper
+> DICOM_TO_BIDS.py --dataset RAW/ --datefile DICOM_DATES.csv --datalake HUP_BIDS_DATALAKE.pickle --bidsroot ./BIDSROOT/ --subject 0

-I ran this from a python terminal.
-It requires nibabel and pybids to run.

-It also import pydicom, but does not use it at present.
-So you can comment out that import if needed.

-The dataset keyword points to the folder where your niftii files reside.

-The datefile is a generated file.
-It store the session names used for a particular subject on a given date.
+would convert all the NIFTII data within the 'RAW' directory to BIDS format.
+The output directory is './BIDSROOT', and it creates a file called 'DICOM_DATES.csv' to remember each session name for a given subject on a given date.
+In this case, subject '0'.

-The datalake is just the dictionary file we use to store protocol names.
-I've included the original csv and the pickle file for you.
-You may need to make some changes and add new keywords for your institution.
-I will be updating this code soon to make updating it easier to manage.
-But for now you can unpickle it and add keywords in python, or use the convert_legacy_datalake.py by adding entries to the csv file it reads in.

-The bidsroot flag is where you want the bids data to go.

-Subject is the subject id

-Wrapper is a necessary flag at present, but doesn't do anything important.
-It is a vestigial piece of code from development.
+For more help, type:

+> DICOM_TO_BIDS.py --help

+You will need nibable and pybids to run this package.